History of the Far North of Scotland Railway Line: The Sutherland Railway

-The next stage of the Far North line was built by the Sutherland Railway, also authorised on 29 June 1865.
+The next stage of the Far North line was built by the Sutherland Railway, authorised by the Sutherland Railway Act 1865 (28 & 29 Vict. c. clxix), also on 29 June 1865.
 It continued from Ardgay along the south shore of the Kyle, crossing northwards at Invershin to Lairg (which became the railhead for the north western districts of Northern Scotland), then turning east to Golspie and Brora on the eastern sea coast.
 The new line was to be nearly 33 mi long.

 Successive Dukes of Sutherland had taken an interest in improving the districts they owned, and the Third Duke took a great interest in promoting the line.
 The Highland Railway reluctantly made a contribution of £30,000 to the construction costs of the line, after considerable pressure and manipulation by the Duke.
 Costs were exceptionally heavy due to the difficult terrain; the issue of the supposedly excessive cost of construction was made into a point of contention by the Duke at the time and subsequently.

 Notwithstanding the cash injection, the company only managed to open as far as Golspie, which it did on 13 April 1868; Golspie was 7 mi short of the intended terminal point at Brora.
 The Highland Railway operated the lines, which to outward appearances simply formed a continuous line from Inverness to Golspie.

 There was a local gold rush in 1868 when two tributaries of the river near Kildonan were considered to have commercial gold reserves; the frenzy was known as the Sutherland Gold Diggings but they came to almost nothing.
 There was a repeat, equally unsuccessful, in 1896.